 10 Ways You Can Do to Help Fight Climate Change

 Transportation is a major contributor to climate change, which includes cars, trucks, commercial aircraft, and railroads.

-In the United States, it is the largest contributor to greenhouse gas emissions, accounting for 29% of total emissions.
-Nearly three-quarters of the greenhouse gas emissions associated with transportation originate from road vehicles, e.g., cars, trucks, buses and motorbikes.
+In the United States, it is the most significant contributor to greenhouse gas emissions, accounting for 29% of total emissions.
+Nearly three-quarters of the greenhouse gas emissions associated with transportation originate from road vehicles, e.g., cars, trucks, buses, and motorbikes.

-This is not surprising given that many people commute to and from work daily.
-Although it might seem challenging to act on your transportation emissions, there are several minor adjustments that can be made on various journeys you take (e.g., to the grocery store) that can help make a difference.
+This is unsurprising, given that many people commute to and from work daily.
+Although acting on your transportation emissions might seem challenging, several minor adjustments can be made on various journeys (e.g., to the grocery store) that can help make a difference.

 Tips to help you reduce your transportation emissions:

 - Walk or bike

 - Carpool or ride-share

 - Switch to a hybrid or electric vehicle

 Learn more on how to reduce car pollution.